 Come With an Open Mind

-The most popular shows on Broadway are always the first to sell out, so one of the best tips for visiting the TKTS booth in NYC is to come prepared with a handful of shows that pique your interest so you can have a back up if your first choice sells out.
+The most popular shows on Broadway are always the first to sell out.
+So one of the best tips for visiting the TKTS booth in NYC is to come prepared with a handful of shows that pique your interest so you can have a back up if your first choice sells out.

 Take Advantage of the TKTS 7-Day Fast Pass